By Colin Feilen

 - Differences in fixed cell and flexible cell design

 I followed up Jim’s comprehensive presentation with an overview of our MaiaGrazing platform, where I demonstrated the numerous benefits of our record keeping function that makes easy work out of flexible grazing cells.
-We have a MaiaGrazing refresher tutorial coming up in June where you can get deeper into this.
 Alternatively if you’re new to MaiaGrazing, we can set you up with a free consultation where you can decide if we are the right fit for you.

 If you’re interested in what Jim has to say, why not check out a previous webinar that we hosted?
 Read our blog, Managing Early Spring Grazing, to access a replay of Jim’s seasonal webinar.